jajaperson/PKM/Vault/Zen/Condition for a quotient commutative ring to be a field.md

   - public
 mathLink: $R/I$ for commutative $R$ is a field iff $I$ is maximal
 mathLink-blocks:
-  C1: $R$ is a field iff it has no nontrivial proper ideals
+  C1: $R$ is a field iff it has no nonzero proper ideals
 ---
 [[Field]]
 # Condition for a quotient commutative ring to be a field